 The final plant in our list of African herbs, the iboga root or Tabernanthe iboga, is a shrub that also comes from West Africa and is especially popular in Gabon and Congo.
 The roots of this African botanical are traditionally used as a stimulant and aphrodisiac.

 The primary alkaloid in iboga is ibogaine which appears to have remarkable potential.
 More human studies, however, are needed in order to substantiate claims made about this African herbal stimulant.

 Find the Best Range of Ethnobotanicals at Kratora

 At Kratora, we are determined to be your number one destination for Asian, South American, and African ethnobotanical herbs in the United States and beyond.
 While we strive to sell the purest and highest-quality African botanicals available online, our products have not been evaluated by the FDA and are sold for external use only.
-Shop our organic kratom, CBD oil, and African botanicals today and receive same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays).
+Shop our organic kratom, and African botanicals today and receive same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays).

 Please note that none of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.